redFrik/udk11-portable_sonification_projects/udk140417/README.md

 140417
 ======

-_introduction to sensors, supercollider and sonification_
+_introduction to sensors, sonification and supercollider_

 sensors
 =======

-let's make a list of different type of sensors / inputs / detectors.  then see [http://playground.arduino.cc/Main/InterfacingWithHardware#InputTOC].  and for more inspiration look at sensors category at for example [sparkfun](https://www.sparkfun.com/categories/23).
+let's make a list of different type of sensors / inputs / detectors.  then see [arduino playground](http://playground.arduino.cc/Main/InterfacingWithHardware#InputTOC).  and for more inspiration look at sensors category at for example [sparkfun](https://www.sparkfun.com/categories/23) or [adafruit](http://www.adafruit.com/category/35).

-* [light sensors](http://en.wikipedia.org/wiki/Photodetector) (aka photodetectors), also called LDR (light dependent resistors)
+* [LDR](http://en.wikipedia.org/wiki/Photodetector) (aka light sensors or photodetectors - most often a light dependent resistors but can also be a photodiode / light sensitive transistor)
 * IR sensors (infra red light - you can find them in printers)
-* uv sensors (ultraviolet light)
+* UV sensors (ultraviolet light)
 * DIY light sensors with colour filters (pieces of thin plastic film)

 * webcamera (but to do tracking you often need software/systems like.. [tuio](http://tuio.lfsaw.de), [open cv](http://opencv.org) and then run it with python, max, processing, pd etc)